Science Technology Engineering Mathematics and Environmental Education Research Group

 Posted by Assoc.
 Prof. Linda Hobbs on September 26, 2019

-The Science Education team at Deakin University has been commissioned by DET to undertake an evaluation of the Victorian Tech Schools initiative.
-The evaluation will be conducted over the first five years of the initiative, and will provide a standardised evaluation process that can be used in the short- and medium-term to monitor, evaluate and inform the ongoing operations and strategic development of the Tech School Initiative.
+The Science Education team at Deakin University has been commissioned by DET to undertake an evaluation of the Victorian Tech Schools Initiative.
+The evaluation will be conducted over the first thre-five years of the initiative, and will provide a standardised evaluation process that can be used in the short- and medium-term to monitor, evaluate and inform the ongoing operations and strategic development of the Tech School Initiative.